 If the participants are children travelling with a leader, then the leader should carry the Health Forms of all participants under their responsibility.
 At the programme, these forms should be stored safely and confidentially in the staff office (for Interchange, copies are given to the host families) and consulted in the event of a medical need.
 On an excursion, the forms should be carried securely by staff or leaders.
 For home-stays during camp-based programme, the original copy should be given to the host family to be returned at the end of the stay.
 Leaders must also give host families instructions on any medications, which they may have to administer.
 Where relevant, if an incident occurs, a copy of the Health Form should be attached to an Incident Report Form.
 If an insurance claim is made, this information may also be required.
-At the end of the programme, the original and all copies should be returned to either the adult participant or child participant travelling alone.
-In the case of a delegation, the original and all copies should be given to the leader, who should then return them to the child's parent/guardian on arrival.
+At the end of the programme, the original and all copies should be given to the leader, who should then return them to the child's parent/guardian on arrival.
 The sending Chapter should destroy any copy it holds within a year after the end of the programme.